Euphredes/Euphredes/README.txt

 makes self-government operational
 in one's own life.

-The constitution does not merely describe permissions.
+Gambit's constitution does not merely describe permissions.
 Its words are descriptions of a system that has been and continues to be performed.